Regulation ain’t gettin’ any easier

 I hate to see bad things happen to companies doing good, important work.

 In my storied career, I’ve seen one too many “If only we chose that product code” or “if only we followed the procedure” messes that torpedoed otherwise-promising technologies.

 Call me so you can avoid the same fate.
 Please?

 How many can you confidently answer?

 There’s no harm in not having all the answers.
-I didn’t.
-Then I researched the questions thoroughly and, after talking directly with FDA and other regulatory bodies, I got the answers.
+I didn’t – at first.
+But then I researched the questions thoroughly, spoke directly with the FDA and other regulatory bodies, and I got the answers.